 FERPA also allows the University to disclose directory information without the written consent of the student.
 Directory information is information contained in an education record of a student which generally would not be considered harmful or an invasion of privacy if disclosed.
 Directory information includes the student's full name, the fact that the student is or has been enrolled full-time/part-time status, local and permanent address(es), e-mail address, telephone number(s), date and place of birth, dates of attendance, division (school or college), class, major field(s) of study and/or curriculum, degrees and awards received, participation in officially recognized activities and sports, weight and height of members of athletic teams, photograph, and previous educational agency or institution attended by the student.

-A currently enrolled student may request any or all directory information not be released by designating such on his/her NEST account - Personal Information - Set Directory Information.
-Such submission of this request shall be honored for the remainder of the term in which the request is filed, except that such restriction shall not apply to directory information already published or in the process of being published.
+A currently enrolled student may request all directory information not be released by designating such on his/her NEST account - Personal Information - Set Directory Information.
+Such submission of this request shall be honored henceforth unless revoked by the student, except that such restriction shall not apply to directory information already published or in the process of being published.

 d.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Creighton University to comply with requirements of FERPA.